 The second step is to know that there’s a higher power and the third step is to turn your will and your life over to the care of God, because we can’t do this on our own.

 Our will is what destroyed or nearly destroyed our life, you know, I couldn’t do it on my own.
 I was just white knuckling it and finally I hit bottom – you gotta hit rock bottom and know for certain that it’s your rock bottom, and that your life is not going to get any better that your life is unmanageable.

 From there you can start piecing your life back together.
-It’s a slow process but your life is worth it.
+It is a slow process but your life is worth it.
 Because drugs and alcohol is life or death, your sobriety is life or death.

 If you go out and drink one more night, or use, your life could literally be over.
 So, thanks for watching this review of Ritual de lo Habitual.
-Hit the subscribe button if you’re new here, and we’ll talk to you soon.
+Hit the subscribe button if you are new here, and we will talk to you soon.